AdorableRedPanda/di-react-redux/README.md

 Despite these issues, it is still possible to work with this structure thanks to React's unidirectional data flow and the independence of components.
-However, this approach could lead to more bugs, a larger codebase, and a more fragile development process, as well as longer onboarding for new team members.
+However, this approach could lead to more bugs, a larger codebase, and a more fragile development process, as well as a longer onboarding for new team members.

 ## How to fix it?